 Peel apples and cut into very thin slices, using a mandolin or a sharp knife.
 (If you're concerned about the apples starting to brown while they wait for baking, fill a small bowl with cold water and a squeeze of lemon juice.
 Let the sliced apples stay in the water until ready to arrange on the crust and bake.
 Just be sure to dry the apples very well.)

-Arrange slices of apple in concentric circles on the puff pastry pie crust, leaving a small ¼ inch border around the edges of the apple filling.
+Arrange slices of apple in concentric circles on the puff pastry pie crust, leaving a small ¼ inch border around the edges of the puff pastry.

-Gently brush the melted butter over the apple slices and the edges of the dough showing.
+Gently brush melted butter over the apple slices and the edges of the dough showing.

 Sprinkle sugar over assembled tart (the remaining 2 tablespoons of brown sugar).